What are D2C and Customer Acquisition Costs?

 In order to continue widening the reach of your marketing efforts, it is essential to focus on customer acquisition through social media.
 Nearly 61% of respondents on the previously-cited Yotpo survey said that social media was one of their most important acquisition channels, with more than 52% planning on increasing their social media advertising budget.
 That’s why it’s so vital to take the correct marketing approach through your social media presence.

 Conversational marketing is one of the most powerful tools at direct to consumer marketing’s disposal.
-Conversational marketing allows you to personally connect with potential customers at the point of their highest purchasing intent.
+Conversational marketing allows you to personally connect with potential customers at the point of their highest purchasing intent – on Facebook, Instagram and the Google Display Network.
 You are building a deeper relationship with them right at the moment you have their attention.
 You can cultivate that relationship and instantly add value for them by personalizing their buyer journey based on their tastes, interests, and habits.

 Conversational marketing uses messaging services, such as Facebook Messenger, on on-site chatbots, or conversational display ads, to have one to one conversations with customers who are interested in your products and services.
 Spectrm’s conversational marketing tools allow you to tailor highly engaging and authentic conversations that adapt based on your customer’s needs and preferences.
 For direct to consumer brands that use better customer experiences and ownership of customer data as a competitive advantage vs traditional retailers, it’s a natural extension of the prototypical D2C marketing strategy.